EAST Initiative

-The EAST Initiative is an educational non-profit organization that oversees and trains for a school program, EAST, that operates primarily in the United States.
+The EAST Initiative is an educational non-profit organization that oversees and trains educators and students in an educational model, EAST, that operates primarily in the United States.

 The program began in 1995 in Arkansas.
-It offers students and teachers professional technology and software for use in a loosely structured, self-driven environment.
+It offers students and teachers professional technology and software for use in a service-oriented, self-driven environment.

 History

-The EAST Initiative was founded by Tim Stephenson, a police officer turned teacher, at Greenbrier High School (Arkansas), in Greenbrier, Arkansas, in the 1995/1996 school year.
+The EAST Initiative was founded by Tim Stephenson, a former law enforcement officer turned teacher, at Greenbrier High School (Arkansas), in Greenbrier, Arkansas, in the 1995/1996 school year.

 Authors, Sarah C. McKenzie and Gary W. Ritter, both from University of Arkansas, Fayetteville, describe the origin story In their Policy Brief, titled "EAST Initiative," part of the Office for Education Policy Series from ScholarWorks@UARK: In an effort to connect with his at-risk students, Stephenson organized an outing to a wooded area with a creek and pond, where students sometimes went to skip classes.
 The first EAST project turned out to be building a bridge across that creek.
 One of the students’ parents volunteered to help teach students how to design the bridge by using technological tools.
 Stephenson’s students were excited about their accomplishment and proposed more projects.
-To help with these future projects, Stephenson arranged a partnership between his students and an Arkansas technology firm.EAST was originally an acronym for Environmental and Spatial Technology.
+To help with these future projects, Stephenson arranged a partnership between his students and an Arkansas technology firm.EAST is an acronym for Environmental and Spatial Technology.

-At some point after 2014, EAST was updated to now be an acronym for Education Accelerated by Service and Technology, as was reviewed in 2025.
+In 2018 after a rebranding campaign, EAST used their acronym to provide a "tag line" to better explain the model, "Education Accelerated by Service and Technology," though the original acronym still serves as the official one serving even serving as the formal name of the 501(c)(3) organization, Environmental and Spatial Technology, Inc.